yondagonda/yondagonda/README.md

 🤝🏻 <a href="https://www.linkedin.com/in/johny-ha-63a596189/">LinkedIn profile</a>

 ## About Me
-Hey, I'm Johny.
-As an Information Systems graduate, I recently gained a strong passion for software engineering and more specifically frontend development.
+Hey, I'm Johny, A UNSW CS student with a strong passion for software engineering and specifically frontend development.
 I also enjoy toying around with everything from design to backend.

 Learning is fun, so might as well do it as much as possible!